ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <p>
       <div style="font-size:120%">
          <h3>Overnight</h3>A slight chance of showers and thunderstorms.
 Mostly cloudy.
 Low around 70, with temperatures rising to around 72 overnight.
-         North northeast wind around 5 mph.
+         North wind around 5 mph.
 Chance of precipitation is 20%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Monday</h3>A slight chance of showers and thunderstorms between 9am and 2pm.
-Mostly cloudy.
-High near 85, with temperatures falling to
+Mostly cloudy, with a high near 83.
+North northeast wind
-         around 82 in the afternoon.
-North northeast wind 3 to 7 mph.
+         3 to 7 mph.
 Chance of precipitation is 20%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">